shoggoth/ExplodeFight/README.md

 ## Current Tasks
 - Create a countdown single shot timer and use it for the splash transition.
 - Make placeholder sprites for the player and an enemy.
-- Move configuration components from splash scene to somewhere more appropriate.
 - Abstract out a base class for the scenes involved in the attract phase, allow them to rotate with timing or select or start the game from any displayed phase quickly.

+### DONE
 - Sprite atlas performance experiments (branch off from the old one that has many robots) on branch __exp/shoot__.

-### DONE
 - Shotting experiments on branch __exp/shoot__.
 - Rules and state machine experiments on branch __exp/rules__.
 - Rules and state machine experiments on branch __exp/mechanics__.